MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters.md

 3. Assign your policy to a users group or a devices group.
 4. Select **Edit filter**.
 Your options:

-    - **Do not apply a filter**: All targeted users or devices recieve the app or policy without filtering.
+    - **Do not apply a filter**: All targeted users or devices receive the app or policy without filtering.
-    - **Include filtered devices in assignment**: Devices that match the filter conditions recieve the app or policy.
+    - **Include filtered devices in assignment**: Devices that match the filter conditions receive the app or policy.
 Devices that don't match the filter conditions don't receive the app or policy.

       A list of filters that match the policy platform is shown.

-    - **Exclude filtered devices in assignment**: Devices that match the filter conditions don't recieve the app or policy.
+    - **Exclude filtered devices in assignment**: Devices that match the filter conditions don't receive the app or policy.
 Devices that don't match the filter conditions receive the app or policy.

       A list of filters that match the policy platform is shown.